 All I can say is, human nature is stupidly, dangerously optimistic.

 That’s misleading.
-They may prefer the woods, but they are everywhere.
-They travel on rabbits, on mice, on birds.
-No place is safe here in Northern Virginia.
+They are everywhere.
+They travel on deer, rabbits, mice, birds.

 The good news is, we did catch the tick right away, and 99.9% of people treated right away are fine.
 I pray my son falls in that group.
 So far, he’s feeling good.